 "Belle Isle" is a song of SELF PORTRAIT, 1970.
 Although Dylan took the writing credit it is clear from the first line that it is based closely on a traditional Celtic ballad.

 It is an interesting song in that it is a dialogue and Dylan plays the roles with genuine feeling, and the supportive string and vocal arrangement is equally sensitive.
 Taken together they evoke a Romantic poet on a ramble through the Lake District or the lochs of Scotland.

-France, 1970, Edition Tremplin.
-French version sung by Serge Kerval on his LP Serge Kerval Chante Bob Dylan, one of the worst Bob Dylan covers album ever released.
+Below: France, 1970, Edition Tremplin, 4 pages, lyrics in French and English.
+French version sung by Serge Kerval on his LP SERGE KERVAL CHANTE BOB DYLAN (1970), one of the worst Bob Dylan covers album ever released.